Rushed behind: Free kick for conceding a deliberate rushed behind

 Since 2009, it has been illegal in AFL matches for a defender to deliberately concede a rushed behind when he is not under any pressure from the attacking team.
-In the event that a defender does this, the umpire awards a free kick to the attacking team on the goal-line at the spot where the defender conceded the score.
+In the event that a defender does this, the umpire awards a free kick to the attacking team on the goal line at the spot where the defender conceded the score.
 The defender may still deliberately concede a rushed behind if he is under pressure from an attacker.
+Additionally, according to the 2024 Laws of Australian rules football, 18.11.2 (c), a ball cannot be legally rushed if they have "had time and space to dispose of the ball", which would cover a situation whereby a player waits until the umpire calls play on and then steps back over the goal/behind line or disposes it back over the goal/behind line.
+Furthermore, it states that a defending ruckman cannot force a rushed behind from a ruck contest, nor can a defending player concede a behind from more than nine metres away.

 Two high-profile incidents during the 2008 AFL season were largely responsible for the introduction of this rule.
-In Round 16, Richmond's Joel Bowden rushed two behinds in a row while kicking in to use up time towards the end of their game against Essendon, reducing the margin from 6 points to 4 points, but enabling Richmond to win the game.
-Then the 2008 AFL Grand Final saw Hawthorn rush a record 11 behinds against Geelong.
+In Round 16, Richmond's Joel Bowden rushed two behinds in a row while kicking in to use up time towards the end of their game against Essendon, reducing the margin from 6 points to 4 points but guaranteeing that Richmond would win the game.
+In the 2008 AFL Grand Final, Hawthorn rushed a record 11 behinds against Geelong.

 Prior to the 2008 season, a variation had already been trialled in pre-season matches in which a deliberate rushed behind conceded three points instead of one; this was never introduced into premiership matches.

-The new rule change, especially its early implementation, caused a lot of confusion, as many players were unsure what constituted pressure as far as the umpires were concerned, leading to some players illegally conceding behind without pressure and giving up a free kick and near-certain goal; conversely, some players would refuse to concede a behind out of fear of giving away a free kick—even if such a concession would have been legal in that context.
+The new rule change, especially its early implementation, caused a lot of confusion, as many players were unsure what constituted pressure as far as the umpires were concerned, leading to some players illegally conceding a behind without pressure and giving up a free kick and near-certain goal; conversely, some players would refuse to concede a behind out of fear of giving away a free kick—even if such a concession would have been legal in that context.
 The rule intermittently came back into focus again between 2016 and 2018, as a change to the rule renewed the confusion.
-AFL Legend Kevin Bartlett said in May 2017 that the rule "lacks common sense", referring specifically to an incident where Jayden Short was in a footrace to the goal line with Essendon’s Josh Green.
+AFL Legend Kevin Bartlett said in May 2017 that the rule "lacks common sense", referring specifically to an incident where Richmond defender Jayden Short was in a footrace to the goal line with Essendon forward Josh Green.
 Green, unbeknownst to Short, gave up the chase, but Short conceded the behind anyway and was penalised with a free kick due to Green not applying adequate pressure in the umpire's mind to legally allow Short to rush a behind.
+As of 2024, there has been no amendment to the rule to allow for perceived-pressure exemptions.